Wookey

-Wookey is a village and civil parish 2 mi west of Wells, on the River Axe in the Mendip district of Somerset, England.
+Wookey is a village and civil parish 2 mi west of Wells, on the River Axe in Somerset, England.
 The parish includes the village of Henton and the nearby hamlets of Yarley and Bleadney where the River Axe travels the length of the village.
 There used to be a port at Bleadney on the river in the 8th century which allowed goods to be brought to within 3 mi of Wells.

 Wookey is often confused with its sister village Wookey Hole (2 miles to the north), site of the Wookey Hole Caves.